KKOB-FM

 KKOB-FM (96.3 MHz) is a commercial radio station in Albuquerque, New Mexico.
-It is owned by Cumulus Media and it simulcasts a news/talk radio format with co-owned KKOB.
+It is owned by Cumulus Media and it simulcasts a news/talk radio format with co-owned KKOB (770 AM).
 The studios and offices are on 4th Street NW in downtown Albuquerque.
-KKOB-AM-FM use the FM station's dial position for the moniker "96.3 News Radio KKOB."
+KKOB-AM-FM use the FM station's dial position for the moniker "96.3 News Radio KKOB".

 KKOB-FM has an effective radiated power (ERP) of 20,000 watts.
 The transmitter is on Sandia Crest, amid many FM and TV towers.

 Programming

+News and talk

 KKOB-AM-FM provide local news and weather updates around the clock, traffic "on the 7's" and national news updates from ABC News Radio.
-On weekdays, the schedule features mostly local talk shows including Bob Clark in morning drive time, Darren White middays, TJ Trout afternoons and Brandon Vogt in the evening.
-The rest of the schedule is nationally syndicated talk radio hosts Dan Bongino, Mark Levin, "Red Eye Radio" and "America in The Morning."
+On weekdays, the schedule features mostly local talk shows including Bob Clark in morning drive time, Brandon Vogt middays, TJ Trout afternoons and Eric Strauss in the evening.
+The rest of the schedule is nationally syndicated talk radio programs: The Vince Coglianese Show, The Mark Levin Show, Red Eye Radio and America in The Morning.

-Weekends includes shows on money, health, home repair, gardening and technology, some of which are paid brokered programming.
-Syndicated shows on weekends include Jim Bohannon, Chris Plante, Ric Edelman and Bill Cunningham.
+Weekends include shows on money, health, home repair, gardening, cars, pets, travel and technology, some of which are paid brokered programming.
+Terry Travis hosts a local talk show on weekend mornings.
+Syndicated programs on weekends include The Chris Plante Show, World Travel with Rudy Maxa and Sunday Nights with Bill Cunningham.

+Sports

+KKOB-AM-FM broadcast University of New Mexico Lobos basketball and football games.
+Some other Lobo sports can also be heard on co-owned sports radio station KNML 610 AM.

 History

 Classical KHFM

-96.3 launched in November 1954 as the second FM and first commercial FM station in Albuquerque.
-It was the longtime home of classical music station KHFM for over 46 years.
+The station launched in November 1954 as the second FM and first commercial FM station in Albuquerque.
+FM 96.3 was the home of classical music station KHFM for over 46 years.
 Citadel Broadcasting acquired KHFM and sister station KHFN (1050 AM) for $5.75 million in March 1996.

 In March 2001, Citadel made an agreement with American General Media to move the classical format to its current home on 95.5 FM, while Citadel would continue to handle advertising for the station.
 That agreement ended in 2005, with control of KHFM taken over by American General Media.
-(In 2017, as part of a deal where American General bought Univision's entire Albuquerque cluster, KHFM was spun off to KHFM Community Partners, operated as a listener-supported station.)
+(In 2017, as part of a deal where American General bought Univision's entire Albuquerque cluster, KHFM was spun off to a non-profit organization known as KHFM Community Partners.
+It would operate 95.5 FM as a listener-supported station.)